 Danny’s infatuation with Miss Williams eventually led him to ask his parents to put in a request to the school for Danny to be in Miss Williams’s class this fall.
 While his parents agreed and called the school the following day, the act of asking them was difficult for Danny to do.
 It had been three years since they shut their hearts to Danny, and the gap between them had only grown.
 It had gotten to the point where Danny would not even comment on the food his mother prepared for him, or the clothes she bought for him.
 Even if he did not like something, he would simply accept it, if only to avoid talking to them.

-After putting this request in and as summer school came to a close and August was well on its way, Danny realized that he had neglected to do something.
+After putting this request in, summer school came to a close, and August was well on its way, Danny realized that he had neglected to do something.
 That he needed to contact Terry somehow.
 Immediately as this came to the forefront of his mind, Danny began digging through his closet.
 He had stored the note in a shoebox he placed his toddler toys in, but the shoebox was not in the closet, or anywhere in the room.
 Danny could only deduce that his parents had gotten rid of the shoebox, his toddler toys, and Terry’s farewell letter along with it.
 Unknowingly robbing Danny of his only means of communicating with his only friend.

 In the tantrum sparked by this revelation, Danny pondered the possibility of Terry contacting him, but not only had they never exchanged numbers, Danny explicitly told Terry not to contact him by phone or mail.
-With no means of communication and without even knowing what state Terry wound up in, Danny was convinced that they would never so much as communicate with one another ever again… and he was right.
+With no means of communication and without even recalling what state Terry wound up in, Danny was convinced that they would never so much as communicate with one another ever again… and he was right.
 Danny would go the rest of his life without ever meeting, seeing, or talking to Terry ever again.

 As third grade began, Danny expressed the utmost diligence while in class, paying attention to every word Miss Williams said, and taking notes as she talked.
 He still struggled to comprehend certain things, but stopped his frequent emotional outbursts and maintained his composure even as his frustrations billowed.
-This continued for the first few weeks of class before Miss Williams started noticing patterns in Danny’s behavior and started approaching Danny when he was suppressing his frustrations.
-She would stop and gently walk him through the concepts he was struggling with, and try explaining them in various ways before one of them stuck with Danny.
+This continued for the first few weeks of class before Miss Williams started noticing patterns in Danny’s behavior and began approaching Danny when he was suppressing his frustrations.
+She would stop and gently walk him through the concepts he was struggling with, explaining them in various ways before one of them stuck with Danny.

 Thanks to this additional attention and his improved composure, Danny was able to succeed in this class, but it was not enough for the boy.
 He began reading ahead in his workbooks, reviewing material even when there was no looming assessment, and even began rewriting his notes after Miss Williams made an off-hand comment about how writing something down makes it easier to remember.
 Through this dedication, Danny learned various study skills and shortcuts that would help him in his academic life.
 He went from a student who earned a spotty report card every quarter to a student who was regularly earning A’s and B’s in class.
 Yet even upon internalizing this improvement, he still was not satisfied.

 Danny wanted to impress Miss Williams with his intellect and understanding, but despite his devotion, he was still a smidge away from true understanding.
-With great hesitation and dread, Danny mustered the courage to ask Miss Williams for her help, and before school one day, he asked her if she could answer some questions he had about the current and upcoming curriculum.
-She was elated by the young child’s attentiveness and invited him to come to her office during her lunch break to discuss these concepts in detail.
+With great hesitation and dread, Danny mustered the courage to ask Miss Williams for her help, and before class one day, he asked her if she could answer some questions he had about the current and upcoming curriculum.
+She was elated by the young child’s attentiveness and invited him to come to her office during their lunch break to discuss these concepts in detail.

 Danny nervously entered her office shortly thereafter, and they began going over what few questions the boy had.
 After 12 minutes had passed and Danny filled his notebook with the answers he sought, he shyly thanked Miss Williams and prepared to leave, only for her to stop him.
 After grabbing Danny by his small hand, she congratulated him for his achievements in the classroom, praising him for his diligence with his work, and for his determination across all subjects.